mduboef/Jabbr-AI-Boxing-Judging/README.md

 # run gradient descent with mapping parameter optimization starting at D=100 and S=8; use a 80/20 train/test split, and ranks judges by cost with optimal Empirical Bayes shrinkage applied.
 python3 analysis.py -costrank -split 0.2 -d 100.0 -s 8.0 -optimizemapping -shrink opt
 ```

-### Parameter Cycling
-Using the -combo and -combostart flags you automatically run gradient descent or mlp multiple times, each time changing the combination of parameters used.
-A fixed number of parameter "slots" are maintained even has the parameters themselves are swapped out.
-Once this process is complete the system prints the sets of parameters that resulted in the lowest cost.
-This process can take a very long time, depending on the number of parameter "slot", specified in the command line, and the total number of parameters to be considered.
-Parameters that are critical for solid predicitve accuracy likely measure something important to judges' considerations.